All Things Angioedema - Learning about Angioedema with Dr Thomas Buttgereit

 How can emergency physicians quickly recognise HAE in patients who present with acute angioedema?
 Dr Thomas Buttgereit explores a new “easy-to-apply” triage tool with guest Dr Stephen Betschel, who, with his team in Toronto, developed this tool to enable rapid identification of HAE and appropriate intervention in the emergency room setting.

-For more information about the GA2LEN ACARE network and its activities please visit https://acare-network.com/.
+For more information about the Global Allergy and Asthma Excellence Network - ACARE network and its activities, please visit https://acare-network.com/.
 Additional resources relating to the topics discussed in this episode can be found here: Development of the hereditary angioedema rapid triage tool; Could it be hereditary angioedema?—Perspectives from different medical specialties.

 Wednesday Sep 11, 2024